Pharmaceuticals

 Rates of dispensing across all drug classes were typically highest in Inner regional and Outer regional areas.
 See Data by region for information on PBS dispensing by remoteness area and state/territory.

-- Opioid dispensing rates increased to around 2016–17 but have been declining since that time.
+• Opioid dispensing rates increased overall up to 2016–17 but have declined since.
 This was consistent for most opioid drugs except tapentadol, where rates of scripts dispensed increased consistently following its listing on the PBS in 2013–14 (Figure PHARMS1; tables PBS2 and PBS4).

 For information on concomitant dispensing of opioids and benzodiazepines, see Poly drug use.
 Dispensing of prescription opioids, benzodiazepines and gabapentinoids may have been affected by recent policy changes.
 Refer to the Policy context section for more information.